Consumer-type cameras typically have automatic white balance circuitry that continuously monitors the video and attempts to keep colors true.

-White balancing the camera on a blue card can create a warm red color bias in a scene; color balancing on a yellow card will create a blue effect (below).
+White balancing the camera on a blue card can create a warm red color bias in a scene; white balancing on a yellow card will create a blue effect (below).

-In an effort to compensate for colors presented as "white" the camera's white balance circuitry will push the camera's color balance toward the complement (opposite) of the color in the card.
+In an effort to compensate for colors presented as "white" the camera's circuitry will push the camera's color balance toward the complement (opposite) of the color on the card.

 Note the different effect in these two photos.

-Sometimes directors will want to skew color balance during production to create certain effects.
+Sometimes directors skew colors to create certain effects.
 For example, in the award-winning film Traffic, director Steven Soderbergh gave different locations specific color tones, suggesting different feelings.
 He gave scenes in Washington, D.C. cold blue tones, and made scenes in the San Diego area warm with gold overtones.

-Often, we see commercials skewed strongly toward blue or yellow-gold.
-As we will note in an upcoming module on composition, colors can suggest moods.
+Often, we see commercials skewed strongly toward yellow-gold to impart a "warm" feeling.
+As we will note in an upcoming module on composition, colors suggest moods.

 Black Level and Black Balance